OCA/contract/contract/README.rst

    * Invoicing type: pre-paid or post-paid.
 #.
 Add the lines to be invoiced with the product, description, quantity and
    price.
 #.
+You can mark Auto-price? for having a price automatically obtained applying
+   the pricelist to the product price.
+#.
 You have the possibility to use the markers #START# or #END# in the
    description field to show the start and end date of the invoiced period.
 #.
 Choosing between pre-paid and post-paid, you modify the dates that are shown